Key details

 CDU offers a number of scholarships to international students to assist with the cost of study.

-Why study Law and Legal Sciences at CDU?
+Why study Law and Legal Studies at CDU?

-Study Law with the experts in legal education at CDU.
-Learn from a leader in transnational, human rights, cyber and customary law to become a first-class legal practitioner.
+Study law at CDU to learn from a leader in transnational, human rights, cyber and customary law to become a first-class legal practitioner.
 You'll be prepared for a multitude of career opportunities, from Australia's legal systems and public service to business, government, industrial relations, and more.

 What will I study?